sahilparab1408/Codex-Insight-Analysis/README.md

-# 📊 CodeX Consumer Insights Project
+# 📊 CodeX Insights Analysis Project

 ## 🔍 Overview
 This project focuses on analyzing consumer survey data to provide actionable insights for **CodeX Energy Drink**.
 The goal is to empower the marketing team with data-driven recommendations to improve product offerings, refine marketing strategies, and enhance customer satisfaction.